robvandenbrink/vsphere-hardening-guide/README.md

 For usage:
 - Open VMware PowerCLI
-- Run the script with the target ESXi or vCenter host as the single argument
+- Run the desired script with the target ESXi or vCenter host as the single argument
 - Targeting a vCenter host will cover all attached ESXi hosts and VMs

 Requirements: